 England had been through several keepers in a previous couple of years and we’re grateful for the stability Knott offered.
 He became a central figure in a highly successful England Test side in the late 1960s and early 1970s and helped Kent win multiple championship titles and one-day trophies.
 He was also a very gutsy, pugnacious batsman who made a specialty of digging England out of trouble in a resourceful, unorthodox fashion.

 His strengths as a keeper were his massive strengths as a batsman too.
 Alan’s agility and quick-footedness made him nimble around the crease and therefore difficult to bowl to.
 His ability to concentrate for long periods and watch the ball closely helped not only when he was standing behind the stumps but when he was in front of them too.

 It was a great testament to his batting skills that he coped better than most of England’s specialist batsmen with the raw pace of Dennis Lillee and Jeff Thomson in Australia in 1974–75.
 Only Dennis Amiss scored more runs for England in that series; a defiant century at Adelaide was one of five three-figure scorers Knott made in Tests.

-In 95 Tests he scored 30 half-centuries in addition to his five hundred, which suggests impressive reliability.
-In later times, keepers were expected to offer more with the bat then they were then, but his Test record of 4,389 runs at an average of 32.75 put him in the all-rounder class for his generation.
+In 95 Tests Alan Knott scored 30 half-centuries in addition to his five hundred, which suggests impressive reliability.
+In later times, keepers were expected to offer more with the bat than they were then, but his Test record of 4,389 runs at an average of 32.75 put him in the all-rounder class for his generation.

-A renowned cricket journalist Simon Wilde describes him “a natural gloveman, beautifully economical in his movements and armed with tremendous powers of concentration”.
-Hist test career was ended against Australia at The Oval, the 6th match of the Ashes series in 1981.
-He scored extraordinarily 70 not out innings that save the match.
+A renowned cricket journalist Simon Wilde describes him as “a natural gloveman, beautifully economical in his movements and armed with tremendous powers of concentration”.
+His test career ended against Australia at The Oval, the 6th match of the Ashes series in 1981.
+He scored extraordinarily 70 not-out innings that save the match.